gherakovic/udacity-fend-feedreader/README.md

 * Clone or download the project from GitHub
 * Open the index.html with your text editor
 * Check over the test suites and feeds
-* Ooh and aah over the project

 ## Acknowledgements
 * 1:1 student session with Julian [ABND]
 * Matthew Cranford Blog
 * Udacity Study Group
 # udacity-fend-feedreader
-# udacity-fend-feedreaderv3